 ABC News' Reena Ninan, Christine Romo and Mary Bruce Report:

-As first reported by ABC, the men went to the “Pley Club” brothel Wednesday night, where they drank expensive whiskey and bragged that they worked for President Obama.
+As first reported by ABC, the men went to the "Pley Club" brothel, where they drank expensive whiskey and bragged that they worked for President Obama.
 The men were also serviced by prostitutes at the club.

-Eleven Secret Service officials were involved in the controversy and, according to Sen. Susan Collins, R-Maine, who was briefed on the misconduct, “twenty or twenty-one women foreign nationals were brought to the hotel” over the course of last week.
-Ten military personnel were also involved.
+Eleven officials were involved and, according to Sen. Susan Collins, R-Maine, who was briefed on the misconduct by Secret Service, "twenty or twenty-one women foreign nationals were brought to the hotel."

 ABC has learned that, when booking the party space, the men told hotel staff that they anticipated roughly 30 people.